mennooo/apex-modular-js/README.md

 dist/kscope/kscope.zip
 ```
 Please upload the file `dist/kscope/kscope.zip` to APEX Static Application Files in the sample application.
 At this point you can use the new code in the application.
+In a real world project you can tell Gulp to upload the content of the dist folder to your webserver via sftp (most likely /i/ folder).

 ## About the APEX sample application